2025.03.05

 Oumi

-2009, EDAW teeth AECOM (United States General Engineering Company) Absorbed into,Number of employeesabout Thirty-five thousand thousand People Ultra large scale office NinaHowever, Stay close to the project I want to continueandFeeling, In 2013 Independence, San Francisco Office maEstablished I did.
-Currently, San Francisco and Tokyo (2019~)of At two locations, I mainly work on Landscape Design.
+2009, EDAW teeth AECOM (United States General engineering company) absorbed into,Number of employeesabout 30,000 5 thousand people Super large scale office NinaHowever, Stay close to the project I want to continueandFeeling, In 2013 independence, San Francisco Office maEstablishment I did.
+Currently, San Francisco and Tokyo (2019)~)of At two locations, I mainly work on Landscape.

-Southeast AsiaFor this project, we proposed the overall Landscape Design and placemaking for the main public spaces at an early stage, and during schematic design stage we conducted design reviews of the local office's designs in collaboration with the master planner, Mitsubishi Jisho Design Team.
+Southeast AsiaIn this project, we proposed the overall Landscape and placemaking for the main public spaces in the early stages, and in schematic design stage we conducted design reviews of the local office's designs in collaboration with the master planner, Mitsubishi Jisho Design team.

 Secretariat